What is the Difference Between Czech and Slovak?

 The 20th century was a turbulent time for the Czech Republic, in which the country’s cultural identity was heavily shaped by two World Wars, Communism, and many social and artistic restrictions.

-Before World War I part of Austria-Hungary, in 1918, the people of the Czech Republic and neighboring Slovaks joined together and formed the independent republic of Czechoslovakia.
-In World War II, occupied by the Germans in 1939.
+Before World War I, part of Austria-Hungary, in 1918, the people of the Czech Republic and neighboring Slovaks joined together and formed the independent republic of Czechoslovakia.
+In World War II, it was occupied by the Germans in 1939.
 After World War II, Czechoslovakia fell within the Soviet sphere of influence and became a member of the Warsaw Pact.
 Are you looking for a professional certified translation of Latin?

 Czechs and Slovaks – The Two Sides of the Same Coin

 Although both are Slavic languages, there is a significant difference between Czech and Slovak.
 The majority of linguists agree that they are, in fact, distinct languages.
 However, some still refer to them as two variations of one language.
-For example, recent Google Translate changes included subcategories for Czech and Slovak on its website interface, but not separate subcategories for each language.
+For example, recent Google Translate changes included subcategories for Czech and Slovak on its website interface but not separate subcategories for each language.

 The Difference between Czech and Slovak

-The main difference between Czech Slovak has to do with pronunciation.
+The main difference between Czech and Slovak has to do with pronunciation.
 The language spoken in both countries has only minor differences, but these differences create two distinct accents for speakers of each language.
 Language purists can tell you that some words are more commonly used in one language or another, but generally speaking, any word will sound OK if you pronounce it correctly.
-Likewise, anyone from either country can learn to pronounce words from the other country’s language with only a bit of practice.
+Likewise, anyone from either country can learn to pronounce words from another country’s language with only a bit of practice.

 Are Czech Slovak languages similar?